FairRootGroup/FairSoft/README.md

 This release features both, a classic (called "Legacy") installation method, and a new spack based one.

 * **Spack based**: This is to be considered EXPERIMENTAL.
 It is still being developed.
-Most things are already working, but there are a bunch of issues.
+There are no guarantees for stability of workflows/etc. Most things are already working, but there are a bunch of issues.
 Spack itself is also still in heavy development.
-If you're interested in this new system, please continue [here](docs/README.md)
+If you're interested in this new system, please continue [here](docs/README.md), and consider getting in contact with the maintainers.

 * **Legacy**: This is the known, and proven shell based setup system.
 Please continue [here](legacy/README.md).